swizex/encrypted-chat-project/README.md

 security risk,all data between the room is encrypted using the owners private chat key.

 i am also considering implementing a VPN to isolate the chat rooms from everything else.

+the client software will be avaliable on windows/linux aswell as android,making it easily avaliable to everyone.

+developed by teddy morduhovich.